Percutaneous Coronary Intervention (PCI)

 What is Percutaneous Coronary Intervention (PCI)?

-A non-surgical procedure to open blocked coronary arteries.
+A non-surgical procedure used to open narrowed coronary arteries.

 Are there risks associated with PCI?

-Usually a few hours to a day in the hospital.
+Usually a few hours to a day in the hospital, with several days or weeks for full recovery.

 If you have any feedback, please get in touch.